PouekDEV/Clock-Room-Incremental/Moding/README.md

 loadmod("https://example.com/mymod.js","mymod");
 ```
 ## Example mods
-I wrote some example mods for you to better understand how they work
+I wrote some example mods for better understanding how they work

 This mod after loading asks you a question if the number is equal to 1
 ```js